 In some cases you may be able to claim some fee relief.
-Check with the Family Assistance Office for more information.
+Check with the Department of Human Services for more information.

 This type of care means that your child can be cared for in their own home environment and allows for greater flexibility in the hours you select, although this usually comes at a price with Nanny and Babysitting services charging quite a high premium.

 Many people find using an Agency to help select their child’s carer useful.
 Agencies will have ensured that all of their candidates comply with the conditions of the Working with Children police check, have a current First Aid certificate and will have checked their references.
 They will also attempt to match all of your requested criteria to a suitable candidate which may possibly reduce the number of people you will have to interview.